Resize Text: |

 Q1.
 When is the next pledge ceremony?

 A1.
-The SMC Physician’s Pledge Affirmation Ceremony is a biannual event.
-The first ceremony held usually during the first quarter of the year is mainly for the conditionally registered doctors.
+The SMC Physician’s Pledge Affirmation Ceremony is held biannually.
+The first ceremony is held usually during the first quarter of the year mainly for the conditionally registered doctors.
 The second ceremony usually held during the third/fourth quarter of the year is mainly for provisionally registered doctors.

 Q3.
-Doctors from the same batch/cohort as I have been invited to the pledge ceremony, but I have not received any invitation yet.
+Doctors from my batch or cohort have been invited to the Pledge Ceremony, but I have not received any invitation yet.
 May I know when will I be invited?

 Complaints against Medical Doctors